The San Blas Islands

 It rained on the way, and the road turning off of Hwy 1 to Carti was wet and twisty, covered in potholes but a beautiful ride.

 We were ahead of schedule and about 12 miles from the port, when we hit a traffic jam of epic proportions on the tiny road and sat for an hour before making it to the checkpoint and toll booth for the Guna Yala region. $3 per vehicle and $20 per person.
 Save your receipt as they check it when you get to the port.

 The traffic jam was due to the holiday weekend and carloads of people were trying to get to the islands.

-The Stahlratte made a run to the pier and unloaded 3 bikes and riders and their gear, then returned to the bay and anchored.
+The Stahlratte made a run to the pier and unloaded 3 bikes and riders and their gear who had sailed from Cartagena, Colombia, then it returned to the bay and anchored.

-Eventually we moved the bikes onto the pier, boarded a launch and were taken to the ship for a meeting with Ludwig and getting our gear stowed on board.
-From there the majority of the riders boarded a launch for the island of Porvenir for the night.
+Eventually we moved the bikes onto the pier, boarded a launch and were taken to the ship for a meeting with Captain Ludwig and getting our gear stowed on board.
+From there, the majority of the riders boarded a launch for the island of Porvenir for the night.

 A few of us were left until they could find another boat to take us.
 No one but crew were allowed on board for the bike loading, understandably.
 It was interesting to see where the bikes would be placed, basically along the sides song the sloped deck.

 Our boat ride to Porvenir for the night took a while, first being taken to one island where the pilot sat waiting for us to do something.
 We saw no one from our crew there and didn't know what to do.
 Apparently the pilot didn't either.
 He finally gave up and headed for another island, depositing us and shouting in Spanish something none of us understood.